-In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (C-risers) for directional control.
+In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be controlled by gently pulling the rear risers (C-risers).

-Total Weight in flight
+Contract Total Weight in flight

 Each Ozone glider has been designed and certified for a defined weight range.
 We strongly recommend that you respect these weight ranges.
 If you are between sizes the following information may help you make a decision as to which size to buy: